andrewjk/andrewjk-fyi/README.md

 npm install
 ```

-Replace any values in triangle brackets in the `wrangler.toml` file.
+Replace any values in triangle brackets in the `wrangler.jsonc` file.

 Optionally customise css, icon and robots.txt in `/src/assets`.